-This command allows the user to decide what ionospheric corrections the card uses.
+This command allows the user to dictate what ionospheric corrections the card uses.
 This command currently does not effect the ionospheric model that is used when the card is operating in RTK mode.
 Additional range values are reserved for future use.

-The MiLLennium by default computes ionospheric corrections using L1 & L2 signals; to use the ionospheric corrections issued by the WAAS GEO satellite, you need to issue the IONOMODEL WAAS command.
+The MiLLennium by default computes ionospheric corrections by attempting to use L1 & L2 signals first.
+To use the ionospheric corrections issued by the WAAS GEO satellite as a first choice, you need to issue the IONOMODEL WAAS command with the appropriate parameters.

-IONOMODEL keyword
+IONOMODEL [keyword]